Behind the Scenes With Spotify’s Ad Experience Team

 Figuring out how brands can best connect with Spotify Free users falls under the purview of Spotify’s Ad Experience team.
 Kevin Showkat, a Product Manager on the team, talked to us about Spotify’s goal of helping brands cut through the noise and find their audiences.

 Q: What does Spotify value in terms of the ad experience?

 More than 100 million people use Spotify Free to listen to music and—increasingly—other non-music audio, like podcasts.
 So it’s important that we create an ad experience that’s as seamless and native to the user experience as possible, while also delivering value to our advertisers so that they can grow their businesses.
 It’s why we are focused on creating innovative solutions like Sponsored Sessions, which offer users the option to receive 30 minutes of ad-free listening in exchange for watching a short video.

 We believe that if we start with the user experience and work backwards, we can improve advertiser outcomes.
-And that means understanding how users listen to Spotify—what they like and don’t like—and personalising the ad experience to each individual’s preferences.
+And that means understanding how users listen to Spotify—what they like and don’t like—and personalizing the ad experience to each individual’s preferences.

 Q: How do quality ad experiences benefit advertisers?

 Publishers sometimes maximize short-term revenue at the expense of user experience, throwing multiple ads on a page or annoying users with long ad breaks.
 It leaves users fatigued by the amount of ads they receive—and can also decrease their ability to parse out which brands really interest them.
 At Spotify, we prioritize building a quality ad experience because it gives users the headspace to lean in, pay attention, and consider each individual message.